aconstandinou/pairs-trading-equities/README.md

 ### Getting Started
 If you plan on using this code along with the equity database, please reference the following link before moving forward: https://github.com/aconstandinou/data-warehouse-build

-Otherwise, you will need to change how the following python scripts access market data.
+##### Otherwise, you will need to change how the following python scripts access market data.

+### Quick overview of computed iterations
+I have not documented actual time taken in running the below scripts, but the original database used for this test includes ~ 505 equities and their respective historical data which totals around 1.5 million lines of historical data.

+The pairs trading model will only identify pairs to trade within the same sector, and there are 11 sectors total.
+The total number of potential pairs tested across all sectors is roughly 14,500 pairs.

+The current setup also uses 2-year's worth of market data in a rolling fashion starting in 2006 and up until 2016.
+That creates 11 time periods to verify all potential 14,500 pairs to trade.

 ### Prerequisites
 You need to have PostgreSQL and Python installed.